sharmap342/Sentiment_Analyzer_App/readme.md

-### To understand business context of the problem and solution, checkout the report "Pushpendra_Sharam_Capstone_Project_Report.pdf"
+### To understand business context of the problem and solution, checkout the report "Capstone_Project_Report.pdf"

 ### To see the sentiment analyzer app in action check out the video "Streamlit_App.mp4"